From Stein identities to moderate deviations: Introduction

-The proof of \eq{00} depends on the conjugate method and a Berry-Esseen bound, while the classical proof of Berry-Esseen bound for independent random variables uses the Fourier transform.
-However, for dependent random variables, Stein's method performs much better than the method of Fourier transform.
+The proof of (\ref{00}) depends on the conjugate method and a Berry--Esseen bound, while the classical proof of Berry--Esseen bound for independent random variables uses the Fourier transform.
+However, for dependent random \mbox{variables}, Stein's method performs much better than the method of Fourier transform.
 Stein's method was introduced by Charles Stein in 1972 and further developed by him in 1986.
-Extensive applications of Stein's method to obtain Berry-Esseen-type bounds for dependent random variables can be found in, for example, Diaconis (1977), Baldi, Rinott and Stein (1989), Barbour (1990), Dembo and Rinott (1996), Goldstein and Reinert (1997), Chen and Shao (2004), Chatterjee (2008), and Nourdin and Peccati (2009).
-Recent applications to concentration of measures and large deviations can be found in, for example, Chatterjee (2007) and Chatterjee and Dey (2010).
-Expositions of Stein's method and its applications in normal and other distributional approximations can be found in Diaconis and Holmes (2004) and Barbour and Chen (2005).
+Extensive applications of Stein's method to obtain Berry--Esseen-type bounds for dependent random variables can be found in, for example, \citet{Dia77}, \citet{BRS89}, \citet{Bar90}, \citet{DR96}, \citet{GR97}, \citet{CS04}, \citet{Cha08} and \citet{NP09}.
+Recent applications to concentration of measures and large deviations can be found in, for example, \citet{Cha07} and \citet{ChD10}.
+Expositions of Stein's method and its applications in normal and other distributional approximations can be found in \citet{DH04} and \citet{CB05}.

 In this paper we apply Stein's method to obtain a Cram\'er-type moderate deviation result for dependent random variables whose dependence is defined in terms of an identity, called Stein identity, which plays a central role in Stein's method.
 A corollary for zero-bias coupling is deduced.
-The result is then applied to a combinatorial central limit theorem, the anti-voter model, a general system of binary codes, and the Curie-Weiss model.
-The bounds obtained in these examples are as in \eq{00} and therefore may be optimal (see Remark \ref{r7.1}).
-It is noted that Raic (2007) also used Stein's method to obtain moderate deviation results for dependent random variables.
-However, the dependence structure considered by him is related to local dependence and is of a different nature from what we assume through the Stein identity.
+The result is then applied to a combinatorial central limit theorem, the anti-voter model, a general system of binary codes and the Curie--Weiss model.
+The bounds obtained in these examples are as in (\ref{00}) and therefore may be optimal (see Remark~\ref{r71}).
+It is noted that \citet{Raic07} also used Stein's method to obtain moderate deviation results for dependent random variables.
+However, the dependence structure he considered is related to local dependence and is of a different nature from what we assume through the Stein identity.